 All Nom Nom’s boxes contain the appropriate meal packs for your pet, dry ice to cool the container, and insulators to keep it cool.
 The meals should arrive cool to the touch and may sometimes even arrive frozen.

-According to the instructions Nom Nom provides, you’re supposed to keep the food frozen and just thaw as you go along.
+Nom Nom provides easy, personalized instructions with each one of its deliveries.
+Accordingly, you’re supposed to keep the food frozen and just thaw the food prior to serving.
 Thawed meals should keep in the refrigerator for up to seven days.
 Frozen meals will keep in the freezer for up to six months.

 All you need to do in terms of meal prep is just thaw the food and serve.
-The meals are perfectly pre-portioned by a specially designed machine (it’s a machine Nom Nom designed itself, so it’s one-of-a-kind!).
+The meals are perfectly pre-portioned by Nom Nom’s specially designed machine (it’s a machine Nom Nom designed itself, so it’s one-of-a-kind!).
 One meal.
 One serving.
-One happy dog (or cat)!
+One happy dog!

-All of the boxes, insulators, and meal pack material are either recyclable or made from recycled material.
+All of the boxes, insulators, and meal pack material are recyclable.
 The contents of a shipped box are kept cool with dry ice (do NOT touch the dry ice) which sublimates over time and is believed to be more environmentally-friendly than the gel packs other companies use.

 Now let’s look at the shipping and delivery process.
 The food from your first delivery should last about two weeks.
 That should be enough for you to figure out whether you want to stay with Nom Nom or not.